Mr. Sodroski is an associate in the Commercial Litigation, Real Estate Litigation, and Cooperative and Condominium practice groups at Ganfer & Shore.

 Daniel’s practice primarily focuses on representing building owners, property managers, and developers in complex commercial litigation involving contract, real estate, and commercial landlord-tenant disputes.

 He is also experienced in intellectual property matters ranging from trademark to trade secret.
 Additionally, Daniel understands technology’s growing impact on the intersection between law and business, writing extensively on electronic discovery, cybersecurity, data privacy, and crisis management issues.
+He is a member of the International Association of Privacy Professionals (“IAPP”) and is accredited by the IAPP as a Certified Information Privacy Professional/United States (CIPP/US).

 Prior to joining Ganfer & Shore, Daniel was a litigation associate at a New York City real estate boutique handling both commercial and residential real estate and landlord-tenant matters.